Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 5 - Cloud Pub Sub with Spring.md

 </dependency>
 ```

-### Create an outbound message gateway in your application
+### Create an outbound message gateway Class in your application
 ```
 package com.example.frontend;